-- 1. In order to comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended. - 2.
-For the avoidance of doubt and in accordance with the applicant's stated intentions, in order to meet the requirements of Policy BE1 of the Local Plan Strategy and Government Guidance contained in the National Planning Policy Framework. - 3.
-To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework.
+- 1. For the avoidance of doubt and in accordance with the applicant's stated intentions, in order to meet the requirements of Core Policy 3, Core Policy 14 and Policy BE1 of the Local Plan Strategy and guidance contained within the National Planning Practice Guidance. - 2.
+To ensure the satisfactory appearance of the development in the context of heritage assets in accordance with the requirements of Core Policy 3, Core Policy 14 and Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework.